Opuntia Basilaris [op-UN-tee-a, bas-il-LAIR-iss] is a small Opuntia species from the family Cactaceae (cactus).

 The flowers have a pink to rose or magenta-purple colors and are borne singly on the edges of the fleshy pads.

 The production of edible fruit follows flowering.

 Like all other cactus species, the beavertail cactus is also a sun-loving plant and needs bright and direct sunlight to grow properly.

 For best growth, always plant your beavertail prickly pear in full sun.

 The plant is hardy to USDA hardiness zones 8 and above and can tolerate temperatures as low as 0° degrees Fahrenheit (-18° C).

 Watering and Feeding

-Since the plant naturally grows in arid areas and rocky soils in its native range, it needs a very little amount of water and is highly drought tolerant.
+Since the plant naturally grows in arid areas and rocky soils in its native range, it needs a very little water and is highly drought tolerant.